 And by ‘enjoy’ we mean in every sense.
-Olives don’t just taste good, they ARE good.
+Olives don’t just taste good, they are good.
 All those years of slow growth and all those months of ripening fill the fruit of the olive tree with health-giving qualities.
 They’re rich in oils, minerals and vitamins A, B, E and K. Without getting too technical, they also contain essential omega 6 and omega 3 fatty acids.
 OK, that is a bit technical, but how about this?
-Sixteen olives equals one of your Five a Day.
+Sixteen olives equals one of your 5 a day.

 There aren’t many nibbles you can enjoy with a glass of wine, and know that they’re doing you good.
 Besides, a lovely, heaped bowl of glossy dark olives is a pleasure to behold – a visual treat for cocktail guests as well as a savoury delight.